7 Best & Brightest Headlamps Compared – A Thorough Review

 Mode Selection:

 Click the switch to turn it on / off.
-While the headlamp is on, press and hold to choose from: Low/Mid/High, double click to Turbo, another click returns to the previous mode.
+While the headlamp is on, press and hold to choose from: Low/Mid/High, double click to Turbo, and another click returns to the previous mode.

 Pros: